1888 Indian Head Penny Value Checker: Errors List & No Mint Mark Worth

 2. 1888 MPD Errors (FS-303 To FS-305)

-An FS-303 example in Good-4 condition sold for $380 in 2013, while an FS-305 grading MS64 Brown brought $325 in 2016.
-The price differential reflects relative scarcity and diagnostic boldness, with FS-303 generally commanding stronger premiums.
-Misplaced digits appear as raised design elements in unexpected locations, distinguishable from post-strike damage by their matching relief characteristics with correctly positioned dates.
+An FS-303 in Good-4 sold for $380 in 2013.
+An FS-305 grading MS64 Brown brought $325 in 2016.
+The price difference reflects relative scarcity and how bold the diagnostics are.
+FS-303 generally commands stronger premiums.
+When you’re examining a coin, misplaced digits show up as raised design elements in unexpected locations.
+They match the relief of the correctly positioned date—that’s how you tell them apart from post-strike damage.

 1888 MPD FS-303 Indian Head Penny (BN) Price/Grade Chart